Benzaiten: Temples and shrines

 In Japan, the places of worship dedicated to Benzaiten are often called "辯天堂" (benten-dō) or benten-sha (弁天社).
 Shinto shrines dedicated to her are also called by this name.
 Entire Shinto shrines can be dedicated to her, as in the case of Kamakura's Zeniarai Benzaiten Ugafuku Shrine or Nagoya's Kawahara Shrine.
-Benzaiten temples or shrines places are commonly located near bodies of water like rivers, ponds, or springs due to her association with water.
-Benzaiten's worship became integrated with native Japanese beliefs, including serpent and dragon symbolism, as she was originally a river goddess.
+Benzaiten temples or shrines places are commonly located near bodies of water such as rivers, ponds, or springs, due to her association with water.

-Benzaiten is enshrined on numerous locations throughout Japan; for example, the Enoshima Island in Sagami Bay, the Chikubu Island in Lake Biwa and the Itsukushima Island in Seto Inland Sea (Japan's Three Great Benzaiten Shrines); and she and a five-headed dragon are the central figures of the Enoshima Engi, a history of the shrines on Enoshima written by the Japanese Buddhist monk Kōkei (皇慶) in 1047.
-According to Kōkei, Benzaiten is the third daughter of the dragon-king of Munetsuchi (無熱池; literally "lake without heat"), known in Sanskrit as Anavatapta, the lake lying at the center of the world according to an ancient Buddhist cosmological view.
+Benzaiten is enshrined on numerous locations throughout Japan, including: Enoshima Island in Sagami Bay, Chikubu Island in Lake Biwa, and Itsukushima Island in Seto Inland Sea.
+She and a five-headed dragon are the central figures of the Enoshima Engi, a history of the shrines on Enoshima written by the Japanese Buddhist monk Kōkei (皇慶) in 1047.
+According to Kōkei, Benzaiten is the third daughter of the dragon-king of Munetsuchi (無熱池; lit. "lake without heat"), known in Sanskrit as Anavatapta, the lake lying at the center of the world according to Buddhist cosmology.

 Ryōhō-ji, also known as the "Moe Temple", enshrines Benzaiten.
-It is famous for anime style depictions of Buddhist deities.
+It is known for anime-style depictions of Buddhist deities.